About the college

 Library and IT services

-The large and well-stocked Balliol College Library on the main college site is open 24 hours.
+The large and well-stocked Balliol College Library on the main college site is open 24 hours, seven days a week.
 The library houses important collections of medieval and modern manuscripts, early printed books and books by former and current college members.
 There is a specialised law library and extensive college archives.

 There are two networked computers along with a multifunction printer, scanner and copier available for student use at the Holywell Graduate Centre.